jhdeov/RedTyp/README.md

 The utility of the database is twofold:

-1) It provides a representative typology of reduplication in natural language, a cross-linguistically common but understudied topic in computational linguistics
+1) It provides a representative typology of reduplication in natural language, a cross-linguistically common but understudied topic in computational linguistics.

-2) It provides a computational implementation for the typology of reduplication using 2-way finite-state transducers (2-way FSTs)
+2) It provides a computational implementation for the typology of reduplication using 2-way finite-state transducers (2-way FSTs).

 Computational morphologists can utilize our database to retrieve computational models for both common and uncommon reduplicative processes.